Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 What is the correct tesamorelin dosage for fat loss?

 The clinically studied tesamorelin dosage for fat loss is 1.4 mg to 2 mg injected subcutaneously once daily.
-The FDA-approved Egrifta SV dose is 1.4 mg per day, while the original Phase 3 clinical trials used 2 mg per day and demonstrated 12% to 20% visceral fat reduction at 26 weeks.
-Compounding pharmacy protocols typically prescribe within this 1 to 2 mg daily range based on physician assessment.
+The FDA-approved Egrifta SV dose is 1.4 mg per day, while the original Phase 3 clinical trials used 2 mg per day and showed 12% to 20% visceral fat reduction at 26 weeks.
+Compounding pharmacy protocols often prescribe within this 1 to 2 mg daily range based on physician assessment.

 How does tesamorelin compare to sermorelin?